 Helping Teens Express Themselves

 The use of nonverbal expression can be especially beneficial for adolescents who are navigating the difficult waters of their teen years.
-Normal developmental changes, family tensions, and social challenges may be further complicated by symptoms of mental illness, which affects 20 percent of all youth ages 13-18.
+Normal developmental changes, family tensions, and social challenges may be further complicated by symptoms of psychological concerns.

 Teens often see art therapy as a non-threatening form of treatment.
 The artwork they produce helps the therapist gain a better understanding of their concerns and life circumstances, especially those situations that are too risky to reveal or too embarrassing to talk about.
 This awareness better equips the therapist in efforts to protect and support them.

-In art therapy, teens are able to express themselves in a context of gentle guidance that assists them in self-discovery and growth.
-The creative process helps them develop an understanding of their own inner voice, establish an identity, examine values and morals, question authority, and plan for the future.
+In art therapy, teens can express themselves in a context of gentle guidance that assists them in self-discovery and growth.
+The creative process helps them develop an understanding of their own inner voice, establish an identity, examine values and morals, question authority, and make future plans.